SimonAM/spreads-ubuntu-trusty/README.md

-I use the Canon A2200, enable CHDK in your camera (click [here](http://chdk.wikia.com/wiki/CHDK_1.2.0_User_Manual) - section Using CHKD), plug in the micro USB after enabling (I use firmware update method) than plug in the other USB end into your computer, than run the chdkptp program to test if it is installed correctly.
+I use the Canon A2200, enable CHDK in your camera (click [here](http://chdk.wikia.com/wiki/CHDK_1.2.0_User_Manual) - section Using CHKD), plug in the micro USB after enabling (I use firmware update method) then plug in the other USB end into your computer, then run the chdkptp program to test if it is installed correctly.

 ```bash